robertsahlin/google-big-query-hacks/README.md

 #Service account authentication
 Set up a service account in your big query project.
 See https://cloud.google.com/bigquery/authorization#service-accounts Download p12 key file and store it on the server (in the same folder as the script).
+By using a service account and key file we avoid credential expiries and user login and consent.

 #Install python and required python packages on the server that runs the script
 1. Install Python 2.7.8 (add python to PATH) https://www.python.org/download/